- Flow Meters

 A = cross-sectional area of the pipe

 Q above is volumetric flow rate and volumetric flow meters are the most traditional flow metering technologies.
-This means that the meter output or displayed value on the screen is in volumetric units of measure, such as Gallons Per Minute (GPM), Liters Per Minute (LPM), or many other flow units.
-Other factors that affect liquid flow rate include the liquid’s viscosity and density, and the friction of the liquid in contact with the pipe, as well whether a mass flow measurement is better forgiven liquid flow application.
+This means that the meter output or displayed value on the screen is in volumetric units of measure, such as Gallons Per Minute (GPM), Liters Per Minute (LPM), or one of many other flow units.
+Other factors that affect liquid flow rate include the liquid’s viscosity and density, and the friction of the liquid in contact with the pipe, as well whether a mass flow measurement is better for a given liquid flow application.

 Density is a measure of mass per unit of volume.
 The average density of an object equals its total mass divided by its total volume.
 An object made from a comparatively dense material (such as iron) will have less volume than an object of equal mass made from some less dense substance (such as water).
 The formula for density is d = M/V, where d is density, M is mass, and V is volume.
 Density is commonly expressed in units of grams per cubic centimeter.
 For example, the density of air is 1.2 kilograms per cubic meter.
-For flow measurement mass flow = volumetric flow (Q) tines density(d).
+For measuring a flow: mass flow = volumetric flow (Q) times density(d).

 The volume of liquid changes with the changes in pressure and temperature, while its mass never changes.
-Volumetric liquid flow measurement is the original techniques to measure liquid flows measuring the volume of liquid passing through a pipe or a channel.
-However, in liquids, the effects of fluctuating temperature and pressure are not as critical as in gas flow measurement.
+Volumetric measurement of liquid flow is the original technique to measure liquid flows by measuring the volume of liquid passing through a pipe or a channel.
+However, in liquids, the effects of fluctuating temperature and pressure are not as critical as in gas flow control.
 Since volumetric flowmeters are cheaper with many measurement techniques available, they represent over 80% of all liquid flow measurement techniques.

-Viscosity is a measure of a fluid in this case a liquid’s resistance to flow.
+Viscosity is a measure of a fluid’s (in this case a liquid’s) resistance to flow.
 It describes the internal friction of a moving liquid.
-A liquid with large viscosity resists motion because its molecular makeup gives it a lot of internal friction.
-Therefore, some liquid flow meters are better in handling viscosity than others.
-Liquid flow measurement users must take into account the effects of viscosity on the flowmeter technologies chosen.
+High viscosity liquids resist motion because its molecular makeup gives it a lot of internal friction.
+Some liquid flow meters are better at handling elevated viscosities than others.
+When measuring liquid flow, it is important to take into account the effects of viscosity on the flow measurement technology chosen.

-Smartmeasurement has the most comprehensive liquid flow meters offering our customers a smart solution for their individual application requirements.
+SmartMeasurement has the most comprehensive selection of flow metering technologies, offering our customers a smart solution for their individual application requirements.